 As a psychologist I use both cognitive-behavioral therapy (CBT) which explores how we think and act regarding ourselves and our life situation, and psychodynamic approaches which focus on underlying conflicts, beliefs, and fears that are hidden from the conscious mind but nonetheless play a pivotal role in our daily functioning.
 These approaches provide a deeper understanding of the contributors to our emotional world, which then opens us up to make more appropriate and adaptive changes in our life situation, our environment, and our beliefs about ourselves.

 We work together to help you learn how to better access, express, and regulate your emotions appropriately and to uncover any maladaptive or restrictive self-beliefs that are blocking your emotional development.

 I work with adolescents, adults, families, and couples.

-Dr. Brunson offers counseling, therapy, and psychotherapy in the Oakland and Dublin areas of the East Bay.
+Dr. Brunson offers counseling, therapy, and psychotherapy in the Oakland and San Ramon areas of the East Bay.
 She is a psychologist and therapist who is experienced in working with depression, anxiety, panic, bipolar disorder, eating disorders, post-traumatic stress disorder (PTSD), transitions, life changes, adoption, grief, fears, bullying, adult therapy, adolescent therapy, family therapy, and couples therapy.